-Content mills is a phrase conjured up to represent the churn of people and organisation producing information, they are producing information for the sake of it, or at least for the sake of picking off more bits and bobs of traffic and getting more link density around their chosen keywords.
+Content mills are a phrase conjured up to represent the churn of people and organisations producing information; they are making information for the sake of it, or at least for the sake of picking off more bits and bobs of traffic and getting more link density around their chosen keywords.

 What’s the future of link building?

-Ultimately the future of link building doesn’t look good, you have to remember that the more content there is the less strength a link has (because if has to work that bit harder).
+Ultimately the future of link building doesn’t look good; you have to remember that the more content there is, the less strength a link has (because it has to work that bit harder).

-The old model of buying a link for 20 doesn’t really stack up that much anymore because they aren’t worth that in terms of the returns they are going to get you in the search results, even if you do get some good movement you are probably going to see a drop as more and more people get more and more content on their site.
+The old model of buying a link for 20 doesn’t stack up that much anymore because they aren’t worth that in terms of the returns they will get you in the search results.
+Even if you do get some good movement, you will probably see a drop as more and more people get more and more content on their site.

 Don’t put your eggs in one SEO basket.